 Stanford University tied for 2nd among grad schools offering civil engineering programs in 2019, per U.S. News & World Report.
 Stanford's Department of Civil and Environmental Engineering offers Master of Science, Master of Engineering, and Ph.D. programs in three construction course tracks, including construction engineering and management, design-construction integration, and sustainable design and construction.
 The Master of Engineering program requires a research thesis and an additional 45 course units beyond the Master of Science curriculum, while the doctoral program requires another 45 units beyond the Master of Engineering program.

 Texas A&M University

-In 2017, U.S. News & World Report ranked Texas A&M University as tied for #12 among the best graduate programs in civil engineering.
+In 2019, U.S. News & World Report ranked Texas A&M University as tied for #15 among the best engineering programs.
 The school offers a Master of Science, Master of Engineering, and a Ph.D. in civil engineering, with a concentration in construction engineering and management.
 Students may also choose to specialize in infrastructure management and security, which is the study of large-scale infrastructure systems, such as waste management, communications, transportation, and public facilities.

 Georgia Institute of Technology

 The Georgia Institute of Technology, or Georgia Tech, was tied for 4th among graduate schools offering civil engineering programs in 2019, per U.S. News & World Report.
 At Georgia Tech, students can learn about construction management by earning a master's or doctoral degree in construction and infrastructure systems engineering.
 These programs cover both the technical and managerial aspects of the field, allowing students to work on engineering projects related to topics such as construction information technology, systems modeling, and knowledge management for decision-support systems.